 He struggled to sell this product idea for five years.
 Luckily a colleague of his finally agreed with him and took over the effort of selling it.
 He persuaded a group in their company to launch a cheap trial effort by selling PostIt notes in a few stores and giving free samples to some residents in a large city.
 PI notes proved popular.
 But it took a few more years for the product to catch on and go big.

 Which might be a lesson to struggling authors.
 So you’ve created a brilliant and entertaining book or series of books.
 Don’t expect instant success.
-Most of those “instant” success stories we read about took time for the snowball to become a juggernaut.
+Most of those “instant” success stories we read about took time for the snowball to become an avalanche.

 This means what to writers?